Meg Hamilton, FNP-C

 Philosophy of Care

-Listening and connecting with people is what matters most to Meg; she believes it makes her a more effective provider, she says.
+Listening and connecting with people is what matters most to Meg; she believes it makes her a more effective provider.

 “I want to know my patients and how I can help them,” she says.
 “Every person is interesting; everyone has a story.”